jasonbitterman/journal-club-assistant/README.md

 - Commentary on whether the authors' conclusions correlate with the methodology and results

 > [!WARNING]
 > This analysis is not meant to replace your own critical assessment of the research paper.
-Users should recognize the limitations of large lanugage models in generating analyses like this.
+Users should recognize the limitations of large language models in generating analyses like this.

 ## How to Use Journal Club Assistant